-Pursuant to AC Transit's (ACT) bid protest procedures this is a request to overturn staff recommendation of "Recommended Vendors" as recipients of ACT's temporary staffing services contracts.
+Pursuant to AC Transit's (ACT) bid protest procedures this is a request to overturn Frederick Wall's denial of HR Management's bid protest of "Recommended Vendors" as recipients of ACT's temporary staffing services contracts.
 The "Recommended Vendors" are collectively referenced herein as "Advantaged Vendors".

-Mandatory Grounds for Protest
+Mandatory Grounds for Granting Appeal